 How does your public sector experience benefit Tyler's clients?"Because I've sat at "the other side of the table," I understand basic law enforcement needs.
 I know why our clients need what they need, and I understand constraints under which local government must operate.
 As technology advances, it is my goal to continue to enhance my understanding so that I can guide and advise clients on the best way forward."

 Current Position: Senior Solutions Consultant, ERP | Financial Solutions

 Public Sector Experience: John’s experience working in the public sector began in 1988 as management information systems director for the City of Lowell, Massachusetts.
 In October of 1995, John left to work for the Town of Shrewsbury, Massachusetts where he had the rare opportunity to design a town-wide information system from the ground up.
 John stayed with the Town until 1999 when he was recruited by James Hurley, vice president of sales, to work for Tyler as a utility billing project manager.
 What experience did you have with Tyler products as a user?
 “As IT director for the Town of Shrewsbury, Massachusetts, I oversaw the selection and implementation of Munis.
 This afforded me with an intimate knowledge of the data structures and process flows of the product.
 Post-implementation, I provided front-line user support and system management for a community of approximately 50 users.”

-Current Position: Professional Services Director, Courts & Justice Solutions
+Current Position: Vice President of Professional Services, Courts & Justice Solutions

 Public Sector Experience: Prior to joining Tyler, Ken gained public sector experience by working as a detention officer, deputy sheriff and police officer.